eur-nl/2022-02-21-lde-online/index.md

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to graduate students and other researchers from Leiden University, TU Delft, and Erasmus University Rotterdam.
+    This workshop is open to graduate students and other researchers from Leiden University, TU Delft, and Erasmus University Rotterdam. <strong>Registration will be open end of January; an EventBrite link will be provided on this page. </strong>
 </p>